takaho/snpexp/README.md

 ###-m number (default 0)
 Minimum number of detected bases.
 If all bam files do not include the given number of bases, the SNPs will not be outputted.

+### bam files
+BAM files should be sorted before processing.
+They should also share the same set of chromosomes because the program analyze data chromosome by chromosome.